haseeb-cb/fundamentals-of-gis/Content/7_Exericse.md

 ### Part 1 - Loading data

-1. Save and extract the downloaded GIS data .
+1. Save and extract the downloaded GIS data in a folder for this project.
 We have data on the location of air pollution monitoring sites in the Helsinki region.

 2. Load the file Air_pollution_monitoring_points.shp into your QGIS project.

+3. Examine the attribute table o fthe layer you added, what d
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyI5RU9OYjRkcFQ2MVpxcDk0Ijp7In
 N0YXJ0Ijo2MzQsImVuZCI6NjUzLCJ0ZXh0IjoiIyMgREFUQSBV